 On Google Ads, you can do this using Customer Match and setting your list as a negative audience.
 On Facebook Ads, you can do something similar by uploading a Customer List to create a Custom Audience.
 (Facebook also makes it very easy to exclude your followers as well, or target only your followers.)

 If you want to target your current customers, odds are you don’t want to reach all of them.
-In those instances, use negative audience exclusions to segment your current contacts according to where they are in the sales funnel.
+In those instances, use negative audience exclusions in Google Ads to segment your current contacts according to where they are in the sales funnel.
 For example, if you want to remarket to only leads who have not yet made a purchase, you can use your existing contact lists to exclude everyone else.

 You’ve probably been in this situation before.
 You’re perusing the Internet or stalking people on Facebook when all of a sudden one of your company’s ads appears.
 It’s an exciting moment, right?
 Wrong.